lottekoblens/Oba-project/README.md

 # OBA

-A prototype to find sources about nutrition and sport.
+A prototype to find sources about nutrition and sport

 ## :bookmark_tabs: Table of contents
 * [Demo](https://github.com/lottekoblens/Oba-project#computer-demo)